BrightcoveOS/android-player-samples/README.md

 ## Installing the sample apps
 Currently, all of the sample app projects must be installed together as a bundle.
 Individual sample app projects also have specific dependencies.
 For those specific dependencies, see the individual project descriptions above for details.

-To install the sample apps into Android Studio follow these steps:

-1. Obtain and install the latest version of [Android Studio](http://developer.android.com/sdk/installing/studio.html) using the provided on-line instructions,
+To install the sample apps into Android Studio, please make sure you have the latest version.
+You can obtain and install the latest version from: [Android Studio](http://developer.android.com/sdk/installing/studio.html)
-1. Configure Android Studio for Android versions from Android 10 to Android 19 (see Android Studio help for details),
-1. Invoke the new project wizard using the File menu if it is not presented by default,
+After Android Studio is installed, please follow the following steps:

 From Android Studio using VCS installation: